Selamdaw/Data_analyst_portfolio/README.md

 **Visualization:** The project featured a variety of visualization types such as bar charts, line charts, combination charts and more to represent the complex data effectively.
 These visualisations of the SQL-based queries are found in the 'Visualisations' folder.

 ## Findings
-**Findings:** The key data findings provide insights into fitness trends segmented by gender, experience level, and age.
+**Findings:** The key data findings offer insights into fitness trends across gender, experience level, and age segments

 The gender data shows that males and females have comparable session durations, but males burn slightly more calories on average per session​(Query1_demographics_visualisation).
 The experience level data reveals that as fitness experience increases, both the average heart rate and calories burned rise, indicating that experienced individuals push themselves harder, achieving greater calorie burn ​(Query2_experience_level).

 The increase in both average heart rate and calorie burn implies that more experienced individuals engage in higher-intensity workouts, which may indicate greater fitness motivation or tolerance​(Query2_experience_level).
-Meanwhile, gender differences in calorie burned might relate to physiological factors like muscle mass, which affects calorie burn rate, even if session duration is similar between genders
+Meanwhile, gender differences in calorie burned might relate to physiological factors like muscle mass, which affects calorie burn rate, even if session duration is similar between genders.

 The age trends indicate that workout duration remains consistent across age groups, while calories burned peaks in the 26-35 range and slightly decreases with age, indicating peak calories burned in early adulthood, which gradually declines with age (Query4_age_and_fitness_trends.pdf).